 Place in the oven and cook for 10 minutes.

-Immediately lower the oven temperature to 180°C, 350°F, gas mark 4, and cook for a further 20 minutes, until golden brown.
+Immediately lower the oven temperature to 180°C, 350°F, gas mark 4, and cook for 20 minutes, until golden brown.

 I recommend allowing it to cool slightly before serving.

-Cut into slices and ask each member of the family to select their portion without peeping for the fevre!
+Cut into slices and ask each family member to select their portion without peeping for the fever!

 Bon appetit et Bonne Année from the Hotels Afloat team